jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Access-Control/Access-Control-Base-On-Bucket-Policy.md

 ### principal

-The principal element is used to specify the users, accounts, services or other entities allowed or denied to access resources.
+The principal element is used to specify the users, accounts, role or other entities allowed or denied to access resources.
 The element principal only functions in the bucket; is not required to be specified in user policy, as the user policy is directly attached to a specific user.
 The following is an example to specify a principal in the Bucket Policy.

 **Description**